 Cantilever testing should be important for any standoff insulator.
 They should meet the appropriate clauses of national or international standards relevant to their application, such as for low-voltage switchgear and controlgear assemblies, BS EN IEC 61439.

-More information and detailed technical data on our standoff insulators can be found here.
+Learn more and find detailed technical data on our standoff insulators.